 Usually people starts with Rapsberry PI with one of standard kits available in internet and using the first SD card available at home.
 As already explained in my previous post, the simplest way to improve Raspberry Pi performance is using a faster SD card.
 Sometimes this matches also the needs to have more disk space (with a larger SD card) and migrating all contents (operating system and data) from our old card to the new one.

-In this guide I’ll assume that you have installed Raspbian.
+In this guide I’ll assume that you have installed Raspberry PI OS.
 Otherwise the last step (expansion) should be done with the procedure related to your OS.
+Note that some users reported that OS installed via NOOBS makes impossible final file system expansion.

 Below the simple steps to follow from begin to the end.